Prize-linked savings programs have improved the saving habits of financially vulnerable Americans since 2009. Click here to view their impact.

 There are many opportunities to layer-in the prize-linked savings concept to increase the savings behavior of all consumers, especially more financially vulnerable Americans.
 D2D continues to explore areas where PLS can be applied, including debt repayment tools, prepaid cards, personal financial management tools, large financial services firms, and U.S. Savings Bonds.
 D2D believes these channels have the potential to reframe consumers’ financial behaviors beyond traditional savings and scale to a much larger market.

 The success of Save to Win Michigan inspired other states and entities to launch similar PLS programs to better serve consumers.
 The state of Nebraska signed on to STW at the beginning of 2012 and is showing promising gains.
 In 2012, Save to Win Nebraska engaged 10 credit unions and opened 1,643 Save to Win accounts.
 These STW accountholders saved over $1.9MM, representing an average savings of $1,200.
-In January 2013, North Carolina became the third state to offer the Save to Win product in seven participating credit unions.
+In 2013, North Carolina and Washington both launched Save to Win adding 13 new credit unions with the product.

 D2D is also currently leveraging the national obsession with lotteries to create new savings products with broad consumer reach.
 D2D believes that state lotteries offer a unique and ideal distribution channel to offer a PLS product.
 A product offered through the lottery could 1) be designed to fit in well with other lottery products and generate high levels of excitement, 2) attract a wider and diverse set of consumers with the chance to win, without the risk of losing, and 3) reduce access barriers by being available throughout the lottery's retail footprint.